La Salle University Alcohol and Other Drug Policy

 The University recognizes that the abuse of alcohol or other drugs has numerous long-term negative physical effects on persons who become addicted to these substances.
 Additionally, there are numerous other health risks associated with substance use/abuse which are common on a university campus.
 The abuse of alcohol and the resulting impaired judgment may result in vehicular accidents; injuries such as broken bones or burns; unsafe sex resulting in unwanted pregnancy or sexually transmitted disease; violence such as fights and date rapes; alcohol poisoning; aspiration of one’s vomit; and alcoholism.

-Consultation and diagnostic assessments are available through the Alcohol and Other Drug Education Center (AODEC) which is located in the Student Counseling Center in McShain Hall.
-The Director of the AODEC as well as an AODEC counselor/educator are available to provide direct service to students and to act as liaisons with city, state, and federal resource agencies.
+Consultation and diagnostic assessments are available through the Alcohol and Other Drug Education Center (AODEC) which is located in Suite 112 of the Medical Office Building on West Campus.
+The Director of the AODEC as well as an AODEC Counselor/Educator are available to provide direct service to students and to act as liaisons with city, state, and federal resource agencies.
 The AODEC professional staff can direct students and staff to resources for education, treatment, and/or counseling for drug and alcohol problems located both on and off campus.
-The Alcohol Awareness Project facilitated by the AODEC Educator serves as an alternative sanction to the fines in the disciplinary/judicial process.
+The Alcohol Awareness Project and Marijuana Awareness Project facilitated by the AODEC Prevention Specialist serves as an alternative sanction to the fines in the disciplinary/judicial process.